isotoma/isotoma.buildout.logger/README.rst

 -------------------

 buildout-log
     Path to a file to log to.
-Default: log.txt
+By default this is a unique name assigned at runtime in parts/log/. snapshot-src
+    A file to take a copy of every time everytime buildout runs.
+Default: ./buildout.cfg snapshot-dst
+    Where to copy snapshot-dst to.
+Defaults to same folder as buildout-log.

 Repository